123 456 789

 Monday to Friday

-El Alsson International School is accredited by the American international accreditation association of schools and colleges (AIAA)
+El Alsson International School is accredited by the American international accreditation association of schools and colleges (AIAA) and is now a candidate seeking accreditation from COGNIA (Ex.
+AdvancED)

 The American International Accreditation Association of Schools and Colleges (AIAA) is a renowned accrediting association which works closely with the Office of Overseas Schools under the US Department of State.